rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 to a 5V logic level; the LDAC signal uses CMOS signaling levels, not TTL.
 Once the hardware is set up correctly

-1. Configure the software build as described above to set the desired final I2C address for each MCP4728 device using the `MCP4728_ADDR[0-7]` option
+1. Configure the software build as described above to set the number of MCP4728 chips in the system with the `NUM_MCP4728` option
-2. Configure the software build as described above to set the RP2040 GPIO pin wired to each MCP4728 device using the `MCP4728_LDAC[0-7]` option
+2. Configure the software build as described above to set the RP2040 GPIO pin wired to each MCP4728 device using the `MCP4728_LDAC[0-7]` option.
+If any other differences from default are required, use the other options, too.
 3. Build the software and load it to the Pico board or other RP2040 board
 4. Start a terminal program and verify the CLI is working properly by entering the `help` command.